Do I need to do anything ahead of time to prepare for my appointment?

 How experienced are your surgeons?

 Each of our surgeons performs hundreds of surgeries every year.
-As specialist in the field know as “General Surgery” we are experts at caring for a variety of conditions, some very simple and straightforward and some very complex.
-When needed, two of our surgeons may work together on a particular surgery, assisting each other.
+As specialists in the field known as “General Surgery” we are experts at caring for a variety of conditions, some very simple and straightforward and some very complex.
+When needed, two of our surgeons may assist one another in performing.
 Please explore our website to learn more about the conditions we treat.